 "I know I've never said that.
 But I am sorry for what I did to you.
 I hurt you and I wish I could take it back."

-He turned and gave her a wicked grin.
+He turned and gave her a silly grin.
 "It wasn't all bad."
 Giles coughed and Xander forced his face into a more serious expression.
 "Not that I remember much.
 I mean, it's all a blur.
 Really.
 I'm going now."
 He hurried out.

 Faith turned to Giles.
 Her expression was amused but uncertain.
 "That was nice, what he said."